 Listed in: Physics and Astronomy, as PHYS-125

-Requisite: Physics 116/123 and Math 121 or consent of instructor.
+Requisite: PHYS 116/123 and MATH 121 or consent of the instructor.
 Limited to 24 students.
 Fall semester.
-Professor Carter and Professor Jagannathan.
+Professors Carter and Jagannathan.

 If Overenrolled: Physics majors have priority, then sophomores, then first-year students.